 These mobility devices almost definitely need a basket or storage carrying bag and you should opt for a double brake system.
 Most units are adjustable for height to ensure you are safe, comfortable and the walker fits to you.

-A good knee walker is the BOCCA knee scooter with shock absorber.
-It has a great design, is very maneuverable, has dual brakes and is adjustable for your height.
+A good knee walker with great design, is very maneuverable, has dual brakes and is adjustable for your height.
 It was designed specifically for foot injuries and folds well for transport.

 First and foremost work with healthcare professionals.
 They have helped many people gain freedom and are a valuable resource for you.
 Ask questions and describe your goals so they know best how to help you.
 These people know the devices and can help find walkers for elderly or disabled individuals.
 They realize seniors walkers can include various special needs and each individual is unique and utilizing all the resources at your disposal is important.
 Healthcare professionals are an awesome resource to utilize.